WHY Mindfulness and Creativity Bring Insights to Inspire More Joy to Life.

 I recently asked the powers in my subconscious (accumulated knowledge and wisdom over a lifetime) and a divine force (whatever you believe in — I believe in Allah) to answer my dilemma.
 “Do I sell my sailboat or keep it another year?” (part prayer, part meditation, part who knows what)

-This issue has plagued me for years as I didn’t particularly appreciate justifying the related expenses.
-Furthermore, I could only experience her for six months of the year due to the frigid Canadian winter.
-As a result, I was conflicted and ambivalent about selling my love vessel; She brought me such joy.
+I needed a reasonable, creative solution (and decision) to the uncertainty of how to pay for (and justify) my sailboat’s costly annual maintenance fees.
+This issue has plagued me for years, as I didn’t appreciate justifying the related expenses.
+Furthermore, due to the frigid Canadian winter, I could only experience her for six months of the year.
+As a result, I was conflicted and ambivalent about selling my love vessel; she brought me such joy.

 Creative Mindfulness helped me find the answer.